 Patrick Suskind, novelist, Perfume

-This assignment will be collected three times during the course by your TA before each exam.
+This assignment will be collected twice during the course by your TA.
 The entries may be submitted in two forms both using on-line submission through Canvas: 1) as a word-processing document with the extension .doc; 2) as a .pdf scan of a hand-written document.
 Students are responsible for ensuring that the assignments are correctly submitted via Canvas on time.